rpoplawski/hackathon/README.md

 ```

 ###To delete an employee record:
 - Send a `DELETE` request to `https://secure-fjord-5088.herokuapp.com/employees/:id`.
-The response will be: "Employee terminated and record deleted successfully."
+The response will be:
-Additionally, the following message will appear:

 ```
 { message: "Employee terminated and record deleted successfully." } with a status of 200